ChrisWhealy/DistributedSystemNotes/Lecture 16.md

 Ok, let's ramp up the severity &mdash; what if the proposer sends a `prepare` message to all three acceptors, and all three messages got lost?

 Again, other than slowing things down, nothing bad would happen because after waiting for its time out period, the proposer would simply try again with a new proposal number.
-At this point, we might run into a nontermination problem, but that is not an omission fault.
+At this point, we might run into a non-termination problem, but that is not an omission fault.

-So Paxos does OK in the case of omission faults - it might not terminate, but as we've seen with the *"Duelling Proposers Problem"* shown above, we don't need to experience message loss in order for nontermination to occur.
+So Paxos does OK in the case of omission faults - it might not terminate, but as we've seen with the *"Duelling Proposers Problem"* shown above, we don't need to experience message loss in order for non-termination to occur.

 ## Other Consensus Protocols